Skills Development Workshops

-Moorambilla Voices Artistic Director Michelle Leonard OAM has announced the organisation's fifteenth fantastic annual program, featuring an array of outstanding performances, recording opportunities, artistic collaborations and premieres of new Australian music.
+Moorambilla Voices Artistic Director, Michelle Leonard OAM has announced the organisation’s next fantastic annual program, featuring an array of outstanding performances, recording opportunities, artistic collaborations and premieres of new Australian music.

-The award-winning creative arts program for children and youth kicks off 2021 with the annual Skills Development Workshop Tour commencing in February/March.
-The Workshops cover an enormous amount of territory inviting 130 schools, 63 towns and 20 Local Government Areas.
-From Goodooga to Molong, Wilcannia to Wee Waa and everywhere in between, Moorambilla Voices will visit every corner of NW NSW.
+The award-winning creative arts program for children and youth kicks off 2022 with the annual Skills Development Workshop Tour commencing in March.
+The Workshops cover an enormous amount of territory inviting 134 schools, 60 towns and 20 Local Government Areas.
+From Goodooga to Molong, Wilcannia to Wee Waa and everywhere in between, Moorambilla Voices will visit every corner of North West NSW.

 Students from Year 3 to Year 12 in the region can take part in these workshops through their school.
 Workshops focus on music literacy, singing and movement and are delivered regardless of a student’s financial status or previous experience.